Xilinx/Alveo-Cards/master/management-specification/doc/sc-firmware-update.rst

 2. The BSL disables the SC FW application code and hangs in BSL, waiting for a new SC FW upgrade process by BMC.

-3. The BMC will need to retrigger the upgrade process from the start.
+3. The BMC will need to re-trigger the upgrade process from the start.
-   This is done by sending a 0x31 GET\_SC\_STATUS command to get the status and following `Timing Diagram: Normal Flow of OOB SC FW Upgrade <#timing-diagram-normal-flow-of-oob-sc-fw-upgrade>`__.
+   This is done by sending a 0x31 GET\_SC\_STATUS command to get the status and following `Timing Diagram: Normal Flow of OoB SC FW Upgrade <#timing-diagram-normal-flow-of-oob-sc-fw-upgrade>`__.

 ***Note*:** It is possible the I2C engine in the BSL can get stuck if the transaction got interrupted (as mentioned in step 1).
 Because the BSL does not have I2C recovery mechanisms, the only way to get back to BSL mode is to reboot the MSP.
 This can be only done by the AC power cycle of the server.

-    *Figure:* **Interrupted flow of OOB SC FW Upgrade**
+*Figure:* **Interrupted flow of OoB SC FW Upgrade**

 .. image:: ./images/sc-update-interrupted-flow.png
    :align: center